 A test kiln is a must for all potters and small manufacturers, even serious hobbyists.
 Here is why.

 A test kiln is a small kiln having the ability to fire to the temperature and firing schedule of your production kiln.
 It uses on a fraction of the energy.
-A shelf in a test kiln, the heating of which takes most of the heat-up energy, might weigh 500g.
-Even a half-shelf in a studio production kiln can weigh twenty times that.
+A shelf in a test kiln, the heating of which takes most of the heat-up energy, might weigh 1kg (or as little at 500g if you make them yourself).
+Even a half-shelf in a studio production kiln can weigh 8-10kg.
 Test kilns can fire in a fraction of the time and the controllers on modern devices are amazing.

 A test kiln is a must for all potters and small manufacturers, even serious hobbyists.
 When people are first caught up by the magic of ceramics, they are just happy to make a vase or bowl that does not fall down on the potters wheel or crack on drying.
 But the charm wears off quickly when large kiln loads of ware are lost due to inexperience, mistakes or unfulfilled expectations with a body or glaze.
-Later, when customers return ware that is crazing or leaking or leaching or cutlery marking, ability to test is critical.
+Later, when customers return ware that is crazing or leaking or leaching or cutlery marking, you will to continue can really be tested!

 People with test kilns commit themselves to think more about the technical aspects of ceramics.
 They learn why things happen.
 They are likely to be interested in how functional and durable their ware is.
-They are more likely to know about what bodies and glazes do at higher and lower temperatures, about things like vitrification, density, firing shrinkage, thermal expansion, glaze fit.
+They are not taken in by the trafficking in recipes.
+Those pictures with the recipes might look flashy but they seldom work because the author does not include critical detail on making them work and the author likely does not have a test kiln!
+People with test kilns are more likely to know about what bodies and glazes do at higher and lower temperatures that the one at which they fire.
+They know about things like vitrification, density, firing shrinkage, thermal expansion, glaze fit.
 All by actual experience in firing tests.
-They are prone to experimenting, to think outside the box, to dream and test the dreams.
+They are more prone to think outside the box, to dream and test the dreams.
 They see more clearly the infinite universe of techniques and materials that is ceramics.
 A test kiln makes you independent, able to utilize local materials or mix-your-own own instead of buying premixed.
 The ability to test will enable you to work at lower temperatures, where more testing is required to find success.
 It will enable you to develop the ceramic traditions of the area in which you live.
-Or to experiment with crystalline glazes, translucent porcelain, frit ware, decals, bone china, agate ware, porcelain jewelry, fast-fire, and more.
+Or to experiment with crystalline glazes, translucent porcelain, frit ware, engobes, decals, bone china, agate ware, porcelain jewelry, fast-fire, and more.

 Red controller on the right: A Skutt Kilnmaster.
 Blue controller to the left of it: An Orton Autofire.
 These controllers both attach to a thermocouple in the kiln so they know the temperature.
 Both are external to the kilns (but there is a big difference).
 The controllers monitor the temperature change as they turn the power on in bursts, changing the length and frequency of the bursts to control temperature rise.
 The KilnMaster controller is attached to the 220V power line and the kiln power line attaches to it (there are heavy duty electrical relays inside).
 The blue Autofire controller connects to the switching mechanism in the other kiln (built to receive it), thus no heavy duty relays are needed within it.
 The KilnMaster is more flexible since it can connect to any kiln, but it is also triple the price.